great-expectations/great_expectations/docs/tutorials/getting_started/tutorial_setup.md

   <summary>Other deployment patterns</summary>
   <div>
     <p>
       This tutorial deploys Great Expectations locally.
 Note that other options (e.g. running Great Expectations on an EMR Cluster) are also available.
-You can find more information in the Reference Architectures section of the documentation.
+You can find more information in the Deployment Patterns section of the documentation.
     </p>
   </div>
 </details>